omerburakozgur/omerburakozgur/README.md

 </div>

-📚 Currently pursuing Master of Science in Computer Animation and Game Technologies at Hacettepe University, Ankara/Turkey.
+📚 To further improve my skills, I currently pursue Master of Science in Computer Animation and Game Technologies at Hacettepe University, Ankara/Turkey.

 🔭 Lately working on a Host-Authoritative 2-4 player co-op simulator game using Unity, C#, Photon Fusion and Blender.